We have an amazing range of courses and a choice of how you study

 Use the course search on the right to choose the right course and then get all the information you need to apply through UCAS below.

-All applications for full-time first degrees, nursing diplomas, higher national diplomas (HNDs) and foundation degrees (including EU and international applicants) must be made through the Universities and Colleges Admissions Service (UCAS).
+All applications for full-time first degrees, higher national diplomas (HNDs) and foundation degrees (including EU and international applicants) must be made through the Universities and Colleges Admissions Service (UCAS).
 Courses are listed on the UCAS website.
-You can apply via your school or college, or on the UCAS website:
+Apply through the UCAS website:

 Apply online at the UCAS website